-When you start shopping for a house, the first thing a buyer should do is shop around different lenders.
+When someone decides to buy a house, the first they they should do is shop around different lenders.
 Never go with the very first lender, and the type of loan they recommend to you.
 The problem is, that the lender presents borrowers with a lot of loan options, and borrowers think the best and most obvious thing to do is choose the loan with the lowest APR.

 An APR (annual percentage rate) is not the same thing as an interest rate.
 An interest rate is the basic percentage of your loan you need to pay the lender to take out the loan, while an APR is the interest rate plus any other lending-related fees the lender wants to add and spread out over the course of the loan.
 Here are some things that you should know about APR’s.
 See: How to Choose a Mortgage Lender – Zillow.

 You also can get a Good Faith Estimate (GFE), which will give you a very detailed list of all the fees associated with the loan.
 That way, you can figure out if any fees are unnecessary or too high.
 Always remember that you can negotiate on certain fees.

 The bottom-line is to not choose the loan with the best APR.
 Be smart, and do your own research to make sure you’re getting the right mortgage for your needs.
 This is more important than anything else.
 You must be sure that you are comfortable with the terms, and can afford the terms you have chosen.
 For further information, read this article on: How to Choose Your Home Mortgage Loan – myFICO.